menu

-Because occupations involving physical labor dominate the local economy, Vardaman is generally considered to be a blue-collar town.
-57.36% of the Vardaman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Vardaman is a blue-collar town, with 57.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Vardaman is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Vardaman who work in farm management occupations (14.71%), office and administrative support (9.98%), and sales jobs (7.98%).

-As is often the case in a small town, Vardaman doesn't have a public transportation system that people use for their commute.
+Vardaman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Vardaman, just 7.54% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.